auth0/docs/articles/integrations/aws/sso.md

 ---
-description: How to use Single Sign-on (SSO) with AWS
+description: Learn how to use Single Sign-on (SSO) with AWS using the SAML2 Web App addon.
 toc: true
 topics:
   - integrations